-Applied Learning Projects(ALPS) are provided by the Research and Business Development Center(RBDC), not BYU-Idaho.
-For ALPS | Advanced projects, students need to contact BYU-Idaho’s Internship Office to see if a project will count towards college credit.
-The best way to find out if an ALPS project will count towards credit is to apply for an internship through I-Plan and work directly with a Faculty Coordinator, and through the Internship Office on campus at BYU-Idaho.
+For ALPS | Advanced projects, students need to use the typical process to apply for internship credit or explore course substitutions.
+The best way to find out if an ALPS project will count towards credit is to apply for an internship through I-Plan, work directly with your Faculty Coordinator, and the Internship Office on campus at BYU-Idaho.

-For ALPS | Basic projects, students will all receive elective credit through IDS 297R.
-All students should plan on adding this class to participate.
-To seek credit beyond elective, non-business major students will need to contact their Faculty Coordinator to start the process.
-The easiest route is to complete IDS 297R and then working with advising and your Department Chair to override the pre-authorized course substitution and/or internship credit.
-For business major students, ALPS | Basic can be substituted for B 298.
-Complete IDS 297R and then work with advising and your Department Chair for the override.
+For ALPS | Basic projects, all students will receive credit through IDS 297R.
+Some majors may have an opportunity to substitute this elective credit for a required course.
+To explore this option, non-business major students will need to contact advising and discuss the options.
+The easiest route is to complete IDS 297R and then work with advising and your department chair to override the pre-authorized course substitution and/or internship credit.
+For business major students, ALPS | Basic is an approved substitution for B 298.
+Your grad plan will recognize IDS 297R as an equivalency to B 298R.

 Our ultimate aim is to have the ability to accommodate students of every major.
 We are still working to increase the options for all students at BYU-Idaho.